Kitten diarrhoea giving you a headache? Let's look into solutions

 If you’re using over-the-counter (OTC) anti-diarrhoea medications, please consult with your vet first.
 Many OTC meds in the UK are meant for dogs only and should never be given to felines.

-Severe kitten diarrhoea and vomiting treatment plans
+Severe kitten diarrhoea and vomiting treatment options

 If your feline companion’s health is severely affected, rush to the vet to start an adequate treatment as soon as possible.
 Depending on the underlying cause, the vet may prescribe: